The Intermediate Mass Black Hole in Omega Centauri: Constraints on Accretion from JWST: Observations and Data Processing

 Figure \ref{fig:ngc5139_d2d_jwst_oMEGACat} shows the distribution of the separation of the nearest oMEGACat to NIRCam, and MIRI to NIRCam matches for the 40\arcsec region without any photometry cuts.
 Most NIRCam matches are less than 0.01\arcsec away from the oMEGACat position, speaking to the high quality of the alignment solution.
 However, the MIRI distribution is significantly more spread out -- up to $\sim 0.1\arcsec$, indicating the presence of more numerous spurious sources, or faint sources that were blended and detected as a single MIRI source.

 Based on Figure \ref{fig:ngc5139_d2d_jwst_oMEGACat}, we first match each oMEGACat source to the closest NIRCam source within 0.02\arcsec, and then match the corresponding NIRCam source to the closest MIRI source within 0.1\arcsec.
 We then identify all NIRCam sources lacking oMEGACat counterparts and match them to the closest MIRI source within 0.1\arcsec.
 Lastly, we identify sources that only appear in MIRI.
 Since many MIRI sources are likely to be blended detections of multiple adjacent NIRCam sources, we allow a single MIRI source to be matched to multiple NIRCam sources within 0.1\arcsec.
+Around 18\% of MIRI sources in the 40\arcsec region are matched to multiple NIRCam sources within 0.1\arcsec.